Living and Speaking

 There is a small library in the suite's lounge where one can find picture books, dictionaries and maps, accessories for Chinese calligraphy, and cds of Chinese music and songs.

-Complete the language suite application and be sure to sign the pledge and turn it in in person to Professor Rujie Wang before the end of February to ensure full consideration.
+Complete the language suite application (application becomes available in December) and be sure to sign the pledge and turn it in in person to Professor Rujie Wang before the end of February to ensure full consideration.
 Preference is normally given to continuing language students and those who have just returned from studying the language abroad.
 Chinese nationals are also encouraged to apply if you welcome the duty and obligation to teach those language learners in the suite.

 In addition to regular language classes five times a week, Chinese Table meets once a week at dinner time in one of Lowry Center's private dining rooms.
 Students of Chinese can practice their spoken Chinese with the instructors and with each other as they socialize.